Tunnel boring machine

-Tunnel boring machines are used as an alternative to drilling and blasting (D&B) methods in rock and conventional "hand mining" in soil.
-TBMs have the advantages of limiting the disturbance to the surrounding ground and producing a smooth tunnel wall.
-This significantly reduces the cost of lining the tunnel, and makes them suitable to use in urban areas.
-The major disadvantage is the upfront cost.
-TBMs are expensive to construct, and can be difficult to transport.
-The longer the tunnel, the less the relative cost of tunnel boring machines versus drill and blast methods.
-This is because tunneling with appropriate TBMs is much more efficient and shortens completion times.
-Drilling and blasting however remain the preferred method when working through heavily fractured and sheared rock layers.
+A tunnel boring machine (TBM), also known as a "mole" or a "worm", is a machine used to excavate tunnels.
+TBMs are an alternative to drilling and blasting methods and "hand mining", allowing more rapid excavation through hard rock, wet or dry soil, or sand (although each requires specialized TBM technologies).
+TBM-bored tunnel cross-sections extend up to 17.6 m (through June 2023).
+TBM tunnels are typically circular in cross-section, but may also be square or rectangular or U- or horseshoe-shaped.
+Much narrower tunnels are typically bored using trenchless construction methods or horizontal directional drilling rather than by TBMs.

+TBMs limit disturbance to the surrounding ground and produce a smooth tunnel wall, which reduces the cost of lining the tunnel and allows for tunneling in urban areas.
+Large TBMs are expensive and challenging to construct and transport, fixed costs which become less significant for longer tunnels.
+Tunneling speeds generally decline as tunnel size increases, but tunneling speeds using TBMs have nevertheless increased over time.
+TBM speeds excavating through rock can, in the 21st century, reach over 700 meters per week, while soil tunneling machines can exceed 200 meters per week.

 History

+1800s

 The first successful tunnelling shield was developed by Sir Marc Isambard Brunel to excavate the Thames Tunnel in 1825.
 However, this was only the invention of the shield concept and did not involve the construction of a complete tunnel boring machine, the digging still having to be accomplished by the then standard excavation methods.

-The first boring machine reported to have been built was Henri Maus's Mountain Slicer.
+The first boring machine reported to have been built was Henri Maus' Mountain Slicer.
 Commissioned by the King of Sardinia in 1845 to dig the Fréjus Rail Tunnel between France and Italy through the Alps, Maus had it built in 1846 in an arms factory near Turin.
 It consisted of more than 100 percussion drills mounted in the front of a locomotive-sized machine, mechanically power-driven from the entrance of the tunnel.
 The Revolutions of 1848 affected the funding, and the tunnel was not completed until 10 years later, by using less innovative and less expensive methods such as pneumatic drills.